mattbellis/particle_physics_simplified/NOTEBOOK_RUNNING_Summer_2018.md

 # Week 3 (6/4/18-6/8/18)
-We began working with HDF5 to interface with CMS, CLEO, and BaBar data
+We began working with HDF5 to interface with CMS, CLEO, and BaBar data.

+We recorded a video tutorial on how to use Google Colab, uploaded it to YouTube, and embedded the video onto the site